KazutoKiritoKirigaya/chess-ai/README.md

 ## Features

 -   Graphical chessboard with intuitive controls
--   Single-player mode with an AI opponent
+-   Two-player mode
 -   Easy-to-use interface and gameplay
--   AI player utilizes simple chess logic
+-   AI player for single-player mode, which utilises simple chess logic
 -   A plethora of themes
--   Recognises the castling and en passant moves as valid
+-   Recognises castling moves as valid

 ## Installation